 However, this issue is NOT a deal breaker, because Happy Planners come in different layouts other than just the standard vertical layout.
 A couple of the best alternatives are the horizontal layout and the dashboard layout.
 There are also some really wonderful daily layouts that give you ample space to write.

 Bottom line, I enthusiastically recommend Happy Planners overall, but I do not personally recommend getting a classic Happy Planner with a vertical layout.
 On the one hand, I think this is a matter of personal preference – but on the other hand, if you are new to planners, and you don’t really know yet what you want in a planner, I am here to tell you that the Happy Planner vertical layout is not at all optimum for organizing your time.
 You will spend too much time fussing over how to make your information fit into the layout, which pretty much defeats the purpose of using a planner.
+If you want a vertical layout, and you have large handwriting, you might want to take a look at the Big Happy Planner.
+The vertical layout on the large-sized Happy Planner has more space to write in than the Classic Happy Planner does.

 Some (Not All) Happy Planners Come With Plastic Discs That Are Extremely Fragile